ANANDANATARAJANAND/DATA-MINER-DBMS-PROJECT/README.md

 1. After running, a local server link will appear in the terminal (usually `http://127.0.0.1:5000/`)
 2. Click on the link or copy-paste it into your browser to view the application
+3. Default User Credentials hardcode

+USERNAME :- user

+PASSWORD :-  ADMIN@123

+- not changeable please note it down

+---

+Requirements

+- Python 3.x
+- Flask (You can install it using `pip install flask`)
 ---

 Requirements